Indonesia Deforestation Rose Again In 2024: NGO - UrduPoint

 "It is worrying, as it shows the increase of legal deforestation," said Auriga Nusantara's chair Timer Manurung.

-He said there was a need for "urgent" protection of forest in Kalimantan, where the highest losses were recorded as the country's new capital is built, and Sulawesi.
+He called for "urgent" protection of forest in Kalimantan, where the highest losses were recorded as the country's new capital is built, and in Sulawesi.

-The report comes as Indonesian environmentalists raise the alarm on government plans to convert millions of hectares of forests for food and energy use.
+The report comes as Indonesian environmentalists raise alarm over government plans to convert millions of hectares of forests for food and energy use.

-President Prabowo Subianto, who assumed office in October, has pledged to boost food and energy self-sufficiency in the country, including by expanding bio-based fuels to lower fuel imports.
+President Prabowo Subianto, who assumed office in October, has pledged to boost food and energy self-sufficiency, including by expanding bio-based fuels to lower fuel imports.

-Environmental groups warn the plans would spell disaster for the country's forests, many of which are home to threatened or endangered species like orangutans.
+Environmental groups warn the plans would spell disaster for the country's forests.

 "We ask President Prabowo to issue a presidential regulation to protect all remaining natural forest," Timer told AFP.